RonaldoLobatoCode/panda-backend/README.md

 # Backend Project Documentation for Transport Company
 ![Iconos de Tecnologías](Panda.png)
 ## Project Description
 This backend project developed in Spring Boot is designed to manage records of workers, drivers, trucks, carts and users for a transportation company.
-It offers a set of functionalities that include security, data transaction, connection to external services of Reniec and Sunat, documentation with Swagger, exception control, access to PostgreSQL database, unit testing and generation of reports in PDF format.
+It offers a set of functionalities that include security, data transaction, connection to external services of Reniec and Sunat, documentation with Swagger, exception control, access to PostgreSQL database hosted on AWS RDS, unit testing, and generation of reports in PDF format.
+The application is deployed on AWS EC2 instances for scalability and reliability.

 ## Key Features
 - Security: Implemented using Spring Security and JWT (JSON Web Tokens), with access control for different types of users.